Excursion number 18

 Archaeological Parks of the Judean Desert: Mosaic Museum, Qumran, Gerasim of Jordan Monastery.

-Visit to the site of Epiphany on the Jordan River (Bethabara)
+Visit to the site of Baptism on the Jordan River

 Bethawara - the true place of Baptism on the Jordan River